 But I was at the office stirring, for rarely a break did I take.

-With profits at a record low, and turnover at an all-time high,
+With engagement low, and turnover high,

-Was I used words like I, my, mine, and me, Instead of we, our, ours, and us
+Was I used words like I, my, mine, and me, Instead of we, our, ours, and us.

 How could anyone buy-in, when no ownership did they perceive,